Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Failure is an option here.
-If things are not failing, you are not innovating enough."
+> "Failure is a prerequisite for great success.
+If you want success faster, double your rate of failure."
-> — **Elon Musk**
+> — **Brian Tracy**

 ---